 Many doctors will do their best to reinforce the healing processes by giving the patient hope for a fast and complete recovery.
 These patients typically recuperate and return to full physical function.
 Other doctors do nothing at all and allow the patient to find their own way through the treatment system.
 These patients usually do not fare as well.
 Worse still, some care providers take the diagnostic opportunity as a chance to make some fast cash, by playing up the condition to its most frightening form, escalating the already present nocebo effect and setting the ideal circumstances for a chronic back pain syndrome.
 This is all done in the name of the almighty dollar.

-Herniated Disc Pain Relief Optimization
+Optimal Relief from Herniated Disc Pain

 Finding relief from any painful, or perceived to be painful, condition is a joint effort of the body and mind, as well as doctor and patient.
 In order to truly recover from a herniated disc, or any back, neck or sciatica pain syndrome, you must integrate the workings of the mind and body to work together.

 Furthermore, the mind is divided into the logical self and the emotional self.
 Learning the real facts about disc conditions will certainly satisfy the logical mind.
 However, you must apply this knowledge to overcome the emotional nocebo which is so strong when it comes to degenerative disc disease or herniated discs.